Katze schläft viel

 Other reasons for tiredness in cats

 If you can rule out the reasons for your cat's tiredness listed above, there may be a bigger problem behind it.
 Is your cat withdrawing, eating little and sleeping a lot?
-The following causes are possible if your cat suddenly becomes tired and has a lack of appetite :
+The following causes are possible if your cat is suddenly tired and has a lack of appetite :

 • stress